 Count Data

-Besides normally distributed data, binary data, and proportional data, another major class of data is count data.
+Besides binary proportional data, another major class of data is count data.
 Examples include traits like how many clutches a bird has in a single year and how many flowers a plant produces during a growing season.
 In both of these examples the key aspect is that some act is performed or something is produced additively.
 The average production over some sampling period (breeding season, life-time, etc.) is then the average of what is known as a Poisson distribution, i.e. the rate (λ) of the Poisson process as discussed in the next step of this module.
 This mean then determines the shape of resulting distribution:

 Here there would be an interactive component where the user enters the mean for a Poisson distribution.
 What is plotted is a histogram of counts from 1000 random simulations.